wessenstam/CalmIaaS_Bootcamp/calm_iaas_linux/calm_iaas_linux.rst

 #.
 Click **Save**.

 #.
 Take note you're re-directed to the **Audit** tab.
 Expand the **Snapshot Create** action to view the tasks of the snapshot.
-Once complete, navigate to the **Recovery Points** tab, a validate that our new snapshot is listed.
+Once complete, navigate to the **Recovery Points** tab, and validate that our new snapshot is listed.

 #.
 Next, click the **Launch Console** button in the upper right, and log in to your VM.